dianasgit/dianasgit/README.md

 ## 👋 Hi there
-- ✨ I’m Diana Romão :)
+- ✨ I’m Diana Silva :)
 - 🌱 I’m currently studying Computer Engineering at University of Évora;
-- 🚀 I’m looking to learn more and collaborate on Java, C, JS, and Web projects;
+- 🚀 I’m looking to learn more and collaborate on Java, C, JS, SQL and Web projects;
-- ✨ I’m interested in tech stuff, health care subjects (I'm a former ICU Nurse), and world travel experiences 🌎 ;
+- ✨ I’m interested in tech stuff, health care subjects (I'm an ICU Nurse), and world travel experiences 🌎 ;

 ## ⚡ Technologies
 These are some of the technologies and tools that I work and study with: